 Heating, Air Conditioning, and Refrigeration Mechanic and Installer

-Income: National average income is $50,590.
-Those who work in wholesale businesses get $53,460 on average.
-Working with retailers like Home Depot and other accredited agencies earn them around $47,670.
-Technicians who work with a local agency earn an average of $45,570.
+Median Pay: National average income is $48,630.
+Those who work in wholesale businesses get $50,390 on average.
+Working with retailers like Home Depot and other accredited agencies earns them around $55,620.
+Technicians who work with a local agency earn an average of $48,140.

-Educational or Training Requirement: Earn a certificate by attending a 6-month training or a two-year associate degree.
-Knowledge of plumbing, heating, and repairing electrical parts helps as well, so expect a few hands-on lessons with machines.
+Educational or Training Requirement: Potential HVAC technicians need to earn a certificate by attending a 6-month training course at a trade school or a two-year associate degree.
+Knowledge of plumbing, heating, and repairing electrical power parts helps as well, so expect a few hands-on lessons with machines.

 Job Description: Buildings and machines need iron and other metals that are cost-effective and durable.
 Products ranging from alloys, nuts, and bolts to tools and motorcycles need iron and steel.
 Factories hire ironworkers to ensure that the quality of the products meets the standards.